pebender/alexa-for-lg-webos-tv/doc/implementation.md

 Following the procedure outlined in [Acquiring the Email Address Using the Smart Home Skill](#acquiring-the-email-address-using-the-smart-home-skill), the bridge can acquire the user's email address.
 After that, the bridge can compare the email address to the email addresses in the configuration file to determine whether the request directive should processed.

-There are two problems with this naive approach.
+There are three problems with this naive approach.

 The first problem is that the bridge would need to parse the request directive before it could authorize the user.
 The alexa-for-lg-webos-tv solves this problem by using the bearerToken to authorize the HTTP request.
 Just as in [Retrieving the email Address](#retrieving-the-email-address), the SHS includes the HTTP authorization header